-7Food and Agriculture Organization (FAO) of the United Nations (2004a) Syrian Arab Republic: Capacity Building in Drought Early Warning System for the Syrian Rangelands.
+8 Food and Agriculture Organization (FAO) of the United Nations (2004a) Syrian Arab Republic: Capacity Building in Drought Early Warning System for the Syrian Rangelands.
 Syrian Project Document, TCP/SYR/3002 (T), May.

-8Economic and Social Commission for Western Asia (ESCWA) (2005) ESCWA Water Development Report 1: Vulnerability of the Region to Socio-Economic Drought, United Nations: New York.
+9 Economic and Social Commission for Western Asia (ESCWA) (2005) ESCWA Water

+Development Report 1: Vulnerability of the Region to Socio-Economic Drought, United Nations: New York.

-9De Pauw, E. (2005) Chapter 16: Monitoring Agricultural Drought in the Near East, In: V.K.
+10 De Pauw, E. (2005) Chapter 16: Monitoring Agricultural Drought in the Near East, In: V.K.
 Boken, A. P. Cracknell, and R.L.
 Heathcote, eds., Monitoring and Predicting Agricultural Drought, Oxford University Press: New York

-10Food and Agriculture Organization (FAO) of the United Nations (2004a) Syrian Arab Republic: Capacity Building in Drought Early Warning System for the Syrian Rangelands.
+11 Food and Agriculture Organization (FAO) of the United Nations (2004a) Syrian Arab Republic: Capacity Building in Drought Early Warning System for the Syrian Rangelands.
 Syrian Project Document, TCP/SYR/3002 (T), May.

-11Economic and Social Commission for Western Asia (ESCWA) (2005) ESCWA Water Development Report 1: Vulnerability of the Region to Socio-Economic Drought, United Nations: New York.
+12 Economic and Social Commission for Western Asia (ESCWA) (2005) ESCWA Water Development Report 1: Vulnerability of the Region to Socio-Economic Drought, United Nations: New York.

-12Food and Agriculture Organization (FAO) of the United Nations (2007a) Capacity Building for a Drought Early Warning System in the Syrian Rangelands.
-Terminal Statement prepared for the Government of Syria by The Food and Agriculture Organization of the United Nations.
+13 Food and Agriculture Organization (FAO) of the United Nations (2007a) Capacity Building for a Drought Early Warning System in the Syrian Rangelands.
+Terminal Statement prepared for the produced regularly since 2005 in both English and Arabic; and the technical capacity to operate a drought warning system in Syria was successfully developed.

+14Government of Syria by The Food and Agriculture Organization of the United Nations.
 Cairo, Egypt, TCP/SYR/3002